mattmpe09/Nexford-university-BAN6420-Final-Project-Flask-Healthcare-Application/README.md

 - **PyMongo** – MongoDB driver for Python
 - **HTML** – For the form interface (`form.html`)

+-

 ## The Final Project -- Flask Healthcare Application.ipynb file.
-The final Project file contains the code that took care of Data Processing with Python and data visualization
+The final Project file contains the code for the Data Processing and data visualization with Python

-## Host the Flaskapp on AWS.txt file contains steps on how to host the application on AWS.
+## Host the Flaskapp on AWS.txt file

+This file contains steps on how to host the application on AWS.